ckiplab/ckiptagger/README.md

 ### 3. (Optional) Create dictionary

-You can supply words for WS speicial consideration, including their relative weights.
+You can supply words for WS special consideration, including their relative weights.
 ```python
 word_to_weight = {
     "土地公": 1,